CASE

 confirming confidential information through the use of

 a second source.
-The information from
+The information from the second source, which verifies the

-the second source, which verifies the information about NDNH or FCR data, may
+information about NDNH or FCR data, may be released to those authorized to

-authorized under the regulations or the Act.”
+inspect and use the information as authorized under the regulations or the

 4.